 Starting at $6.26

 We’ve all seen those adorable photos of families who come down to open their Christmas presents wearing matching family pajamas.
 Maybe you’re even one of those families.
 But here’s a newsflash: you don’t have to celebrate Christmas to wear matching family pajamas.
 And these matching pajamas by Children’s Place are actually meant for Hanukkah with their Hanukkah-themed design featuring dreidels and stars of David.
 They come in sizes for one-year-olds on up to big kids to mom and dad—even your pup—and priced accordingly.
-Here are 8 ways to enjoy the holidays with a blended family.

 For expectant parents: Personalization Mall Personalized Hanukkah-onesie

 Do you have any expectant parents on your gift list?
 If so, here’s a ridiculously adorable onesie with a Hanukkah theme that’s also personalizable with the name of the baby, or the name the expectant parents plan to give their baby.
 Can anyone envision a more adorable name-reveal?
 Ever wonder how pink and blue became the default “girl” and “boy” baby colors?

 For your eco-friendly, makeup-obsessed friend: Take My Face Off the Mitty Menorah Holiday Set

 For the beauty-product-obsessed, here is a Hanukkah-themed set of eight makeup remover “mitts” by Take My Face Off, whose reusable, super-soft makeup removing mitts are meant to be better for the environment than makeup wipes and cotton balls—while also taking off every trace of makeup.
 Here are 18 makeup rules you should know by the time you’re 40.